xitongsys/parquet-go/README.md

 type DECIMAL string

 ```
-The variables which will read/write from/to a parquet file mush be declared as these types.
+The variables which will read/write from/to a parquet file must be declared as these types.
-OPTIONAL variables are declared as point
+OPTIONAL variables are declared as pointers.

 ## Core Data Structure
 The core data structure named "Table":